Quinton, Birmingham: Geography

 The 1.25 mi long A456 Quinton Expressway links Quinton to the M5 motorway at junction 3 via a short underpass.
 The A456 continues as Hagley Road West towards Birmingham city centre.
 The A458 to Halesowen via Mucklow Hill begins at the Quinton traffic island.
 A short section of the A4123, enters Quinton as Wolverhampton Road South and bears east along Court Oak Road towards Harborne.
 West Boulevard used to terminate at Quinton Road West but was extended in August 1986 across the Woodgate Valley and reclassified as the B4121.

 No railway lines or canals pass through Quinton.

 Demography

 The 2021 Population Census recorded that 21,377 people were living in Quinton, down from 23,084 in 2001.
 40% (8,548) of the ward's population consisted of ethnic minorities (up from 14.5% in 2001), compared with 51.3% for Birmingham.
 46.8% of the population of Quinton stated Christianity as their religion in 2021, down from 71.7% in 2001.

 Politics

-Quinton ward is currently represented on Birmingham City Council by Labour Co-op Councillors Sam Forsyth & Lauren Rainbow.
+Quinton ward is currently represented on Birmingham City Council by two councillors: an Independent, Sam Forsyth, and Nagu Penakacherla of Reform UK.

 The ward of Quinton forms part of Birmingham Edgbaston constituency along with Bartley Green, Edgbaston, Harborne and North Edgbaston, which has been represented by Labour Co-operative MP Preet Kaur Gill since 2017.